Kolzsticks/next-js-jwt-auth/README.md

   - It is only accessible if a valid JWT session exists.

 - **Logout:**
-  - Click the "Log Out" button to clear the JWT token and be redirected back to the login page.
+  - Click the "Log Out" button (integrated into the dashboard or provided separately) to clear the JWT token and be redirected back to the login page.

 ## Contributing